-- 2. Paste the operational impact values into two BLOCK files, using the relevant Travel Model One mode codes to identify the rows to modify. - a.
-When evaluating all operators in the region, start with blank BLOCK files for both permile and per-boarding delays. - b.
-When evaluating one or more operators in isolation, use the year 2040 baseline delay BLOCK files55 and swap out the per-mile and per-boarding for the operator(s) in question, leaving all other systems with status quo delays. - 3.
+- b.
+When evaluating one or more operators in isolation, use the year 2040 baseline delay BLOCK files105 and swap out the per-mile and per-boarding for the operator(s) in question, leaving all other systems with status quo delays. - 3.
 Run Travel Model One twice: once with baseline conditions and once with "with project" conditions to evaluate how travelers respond to changing asset conditions.
-While additional information on the model can be found in Travel Model One documentation56, a rough and high-level summary of how the model applies the delay factors can be found below: - a.
-For each line on each system, the per-mile travel time impacts are applied to the point-topoint travel times between stops (to simulate greater in-vehicle time), while the perboarding travel time impacts are applied to the headways (to simulate greater out-ofvehicle time). - b.
+While additional information on the model can be found in Travel Model One documentation106, a rough and high-level summary of how the model applies the delay factors can be found below: - a.
+For each line on each system, the per-mile travel time impacts are applied to the point-to-point travel times between stops (to simulate greater in-vehicle time), while the per-boarding travel time impacts are applied to the headways (to simulate greater out-of-vehicle time). - b.
 The model then begins to simulate how travelers respond to the various levels of typical delay on the systems they decide to use in a given day, generating impacts to those travelers but also influencing their decisions.
 This will affect their access to destinations, as well as their travel behavior, generating secondary effects like emissions, collisions, etc. This approach is similar to what is done for expansion projects, insofar that new conditions are loaded on the network and benefits/disbenefits are a result of the input conditions. - c.
 Metrics calculated by Travel Model One are produced for the two runs, including the inputs to the COBRA benefit-cost script.
 These metrics are leveraged in Step 4.4 below to calculate benefits, reflecting the forecasted behavioral impacts (both direct and indirect effects on riders and the region as a whole).